 We encourage everyone in the school community to continue to uphold and promote eSmart behaviours, at school and at home.
 If you are aware of any incidents of bullying, cyber bullying or risky online behaviour, please contact the Principal or our eSmart coordinator.

-eSmart – a community of schools committed to teaching the smart, safe and responsible use of online technology.
-An initiative of the Alannah & Madeline Foundation.
+eSmart – a community of schools committed to teaching the smart, safe and responsible use of online technology. eSmart is an initiative of the Alannah & Madeline Foundation.

 A new online resource for parents was recently launched by The Office of the Children’s eSafety Commissioner.
 This resource provides guidance and strategies to inform you in how to keep your children safe online.